AnushreeBagchi/Blog/content/posts/2020-05-03---Setting-up-Javascript-Repository.md

 socialImage: "/blog/media/photo.png"
 ---

-I am going to start a series on how to write some of the popular **algorithms and use datastructres** in javascript.
-This series is going to be paricularly sueful for front developers who are preparing for DS & Algo for their interveiws.
+I am going to start a series on how to write some of the popular **algorithms and use data structures** in javascript.
+This series is going to be particularly useful for front developers who are preparing for DS & Algo for their interviews.

-At the end of this article , we will
+At the end of this article, we will
 1. A Node JS Git repo
 2. We will be able to use the latest and greatest in EcmaScript.
 3. We will not be tied to the latest Node Js versions.